geeknik/my-awesome-stars/README.md

 ## TypeScript

+- [superglue-ai/superglue](https://github.com/superglue-ai/superglue) - Self-healing open source data connector.
+Use it as a layer between you and any complex / legacy APIs and always get the data that you want in the format you expect.
+- [geeknik/Riona-AI-Agent](https://github.com/geeknik/Riona-AI-Agent) - Riona 🌸 is built with Node.js and TypeScript 🛠️.
+Designed to run jobs 📸 effortlessly.
+Lightweight, efficient, and a work in progress 🚧—more features coming soon! 🌟
 - [dha-stix/ai-post-generator-and-scheduler-with-copilotkit](https://github.com/dha-stix/ai-post-generator-and-scheduler-with-copilotkit) -
 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open sour
 - [PennyroyalTea/gibberlink](https://github.com/PennyroyalTea/gibberlink) - Two conversational AI agents switching from English to sound-level protocol after confirming they are both AI agents